 Trial and Aftermath

 Burns was represented by Richard Henry Dana Jr. and Robert Morris Sr. .
-However, since the Fugitive Slaw Law were very clear, Burns' case was a mere formality and the ruling was made against Burns.
-Burns was remanded to Suttle, his former owner.
-Judge Edward G. Loring ordered that he be sent back to Alexandria, Va.
+However, since the Fugitive Slave Law was very clear, Burns' case was a mere formality and the ruling was made against Burns.
+Burns was remanded to Suttle and Judge Edward G. Loring ordered that he be sent back to Alexandria, Va.

 Boston was under martial law until later in the afternoon of May 26.
 The streets near the courthouse and harbor were filled with federal troops as well as protesters.